 Master of Engineering Management

-Engineers who already have the basic skillsets from an undergraduate degree often go on to earn a Master of Science in Engineering Management.
+Engineers who already have the basic skills from an undergraduate degree often go on to earn a Master of Science in Engineering Management.
 In pursuit of this degree, engineers develop the business and management skills required to advance into leadership roles.

 Top careers for Master of Engineering Management graduates include: